robenkleene/design-references/photoshop/tutorials/photoshop-3d-chrome-text.md

 1. Select the `Infinite Light 1` in the 3D scene and drag it until the light matches the lighting of the scene.
 2. You can change the shape and size of the shadows by adjusting the `Color` and `Shadow` sliders in the `Properties` panel when `Infinite Light 1` is selected.
 3. You can change the color of the shadows by selecting `Environment` and changing the `Shadows` color in the `Properties` panel.
 A good strategy is to base the shadow color off of a dark color in your scene so that it matches better.
 4. You can also add reflections to the ground plane in the `Environment` properties.
 Change the `Reflections` `Opacity` and `Roughness`.
+(You can select just the reflections with the marquee tool and click render to quickly iterate.)

+## Split

+1. With the `3D` layer selected in the `3D` panel, choose `3D > Split Extrusion` to divide the 3D text into two layers.
+2. For some reason the `D` might be moved somewhere, perhaps even offscreen, to move it back, select the `D` in the `3D` panel, and then move it back to the correct spot by using the manipulator (you might also have to zoom out to see the whole manipulate).
+These properties can also be edit manually under `Properties > Coordinates`, you should probably click the `Move To Ground` button there too.
+3. Rotate the letters so they're facing each other a bit, and adjust their size and positioning to taste.